 After their initial distribution across Greece and southern Bulgaria during the first centuries of the 9th millennium calBP, domesticated plants and animals experienced a further episode of dispersal towards the end of the same millennium.
-This second dispersal event concerns both the Danube and Adriatic basins, under markedly different archaeological and spatio-temporal configurations (e.g. Bocquet-Appel et al. 2009).
+This second dispersal event concerns both the Danube and Adriatic basins, under markedly different archaeological and spatio-temporal configurations (e.g., Bocquet-Appel et al. 2009).
 Across the Danube Basin, this spread corresponds to the Starčevo-Körös-Criş complex and is characterised by a fast expansion pace, translating into a Neolithic presence reaching the Pannonian Basin by c.
 8000 calBP.
 The advance of the Neolithic corresponds to the Impressa complex in the Adriatic Basin, and is comparatively much slower as farming only reaches its northern end around 7700–7600 calBP (Figure 11.3).

 Figure 11.3 Here